RobChambersConsultant/intro-to-sql-notes/source/content/Query Design and Logic/AGGREGATE FUNCTIONS.md

 See [[GROUP BY Vs  PARTITION BY]] and [[AGGREGATE WINDOW FUNCTIONS]] for examples.

 # Intuition
 After grouping, use an aggregate function to extract a property of that group.
-Each property has a different aggregate function to use.
+Each property is extracted by a different aggregate function.

 #Query_Design_and_Logic